damon005/Customer-Relationship-Management/README.md

 # 📇 Customer Relationship Management System (Spring Boot + MySQL)

-A full-stack CRM web application developed using Java, Spring Boot, Hibernate, and MySQL.
+This is a full-stack CRM web application developed using Java, Spring Boot, Hibernate, and MySQL.
 This project implements complete CRUD operations with search and filtering features for managing customer data in an organization.

 ---